hauke96/sigolo/README.md

 2018-07-21 01:59:05.432 [DEBUG] main.go:22 | Coordinate: 42, 13
 ```

-Only the `sigolo.Plain` function does not produce leading information (date, log-level, etc.) and just acts
-like `fmt.Printf` does.
+Only the `sigolo.Plainf` function does not produce leading information (date, log-level, etc.) and just acts like `fmt.Printf` does.

 ## Error handling

 I recommend the [pkg/errors](https://github.com/pkg/errors) package to create and wrap your errors.
 Why?
-It enables you
-to see stack traces ;)
+It enables you to see stack traces ;)

 To exit on an error, there's the `sigolo.FatalCheck` function: